-then select the edit cog besides it.
+The questions contained in the category will appear.
+Locate the relevant question, then select Edit question from the Edit drop-down menu.
 After making the required changes, click Save changes.

 If you discover the error after student access has commenced, it is possible to regrade your quiz.
 When a quiz question is altered, all instances of that question will be altered (ie if the question is used in another quiz it will also be altered).

 Students will not be notified of the changes made.

 After the quiz opens

 There are two steps to this process – edit the quiz question/s and regrade the quiz.

 To regrade a quiz attempt (once it has already opened and students have attempted it), you will first need to edit the quiz question/s that needs changing.
 You can either edit the question/s (change mark, add comment) for all students OR for selected students.

 Click on quiz link